 - a.
 Application form (to be used as main tool for scrutinising) - b.
 Internet search (to gather any public domain information) - c.
 Full employment and education history (to provide previous experience) - d.
 Gaps in employment history (to be noted for further exploration) - e.
 Taking up references (to verify previous experience) - f.
-Concerns from a reference (to be noted for further exploration) - Invitation to interview letter with Self Declaration form (to prepare for interview) g. - h.
+Concerns from a reference (to be noted for further exploration) - g.
+Invitation to interview letter with Self Declaration form (to prepare for interview) - h.
 Preparing for the interview (Selection Process and Interview Panel) including any declarations on Self Declaration - i.
-Verify identity - Verify professional qualifications j. - k.
+Verify identity - j.
+Verify professional qualifications - k.
 Interview (Scope of Interview, Outcome and Regrets)

-Offer letter and Contract of Employment (specific reference is made to professional expectations to safeguard the company) 4.
+4. Offer letter and Contract of Employment (specific reference is made to professional expectations to safeguard the company)

 - a.
 Terms and Conditions of Employment

 - b.
 Probation

 - c.
 Rehabilitation of Offenders (UK only)

 - d.
 Disciplinary and Performance Improvement Procedure

-- Standards and Policies: e.
+- e.
+Standards and Policies:

-- Α. Ofsted Framework (England only)
+- A. Ofsted Framework (England only)

-- Welsh Government Guidance (revised) Professional Standards for Education Practitioners in Wales 020/2011 B
+- B. Welsh Government Guidance (revised) Professional Standards for Education Practitioners in Wales 020/2011

-- Safeguarding Declaration f.
+- f.
+Safeguarding Declaration

-- 5. Background Checks (in addition to pre-interview checks, the following ensure the person is who they state they are and complies with our safeguarding requirements)
+5. Background Checks (in addition to pre-interview checks, the following ensure the person is who they state they are and complies with our safeguarding requirements)

 - a.
-References

-- b.
-Identity check

-- c.
-Right to Workd.
-Enhanced Disclosure and Barred List check (and Additional Social Media Check if required) - e.
+References - b.
+Identity check - c.
+Right to Work - d.
+Enhanced Disclosure and Barred List check (and Additional Social Media Check) - e.
 Overseas criminal records checks (if applicable) - f.
 Letter of Professional Standing (if applicable) - g.
 Prohibition from Teaching check (if applicable) - h.
-Prohibition from Management check (if applicable) - Registration with Education Workforce Council EWC (Wales only if applicable) i. - Disgualification declaration (if applicable) j. - k.
-Medical fitness - 6.
-Recording and Monitoring New Starters (to evidence all background checks have been completed and suitably returned) - a.
-SCR updated for all new starters - b.
+Prohibition from Management check (if applicable) - i.
+Registration with Education Workforce Council EWC (Wales only if applicable) - j.
+Disqualification declaration (if applicable) - k.
+Medical fitness

+6. Recording and Monitoring New Starters (to evidence all background checks have been completed and suitably returned)

+- a.
+SCRT updated for all new starters - b.
 New Starter Checklist (to be completed and filed on employee file) - c.
-Risk Assessment Form (to be completed online on SCR) - d.
+Risk Assessment Form (to be completed online on SCRT) - d.
 Annual Staff Declaration (Safeguarding and Compliance Record) - e.
-Change of Employment (please refer to the SCR Guidance and FAQ for transfer of employees or change in user status for compliance on SCR)
+Change of Employment (please refer to the SCR Guidance and FAQ for transfer of employees or change in user status for compliance on SCRT)